Daniel Ong: Business career

 In 2020, Ong faced 24 charges under the Employment of Foreign Manpower Act connected to Twelve Cupcakes.
 Ong was charged with underpaying eight of its foreign employees from 2012 to 2016.
 Ong pleaded guilty to 10 charges and was fined S$65,000 in May 2021.

 In 2020, Ong started Dan’s Steaks as a home-based business and expanded to a commercial kitchen.
 In 2021, Ong expanded Dan’s Steaks to a restaurant in Serangoon Garden.
+The restaurant further expanded to outlets at Upper East Coast Road, Greenwood Avenue and The Star Vista, but all Dan's Steaks closed by late 2026.

 Ong also operated an art school, Artfully Yours, at Ang Mo Kio, as a replacement company for his wife's, Fay Tan, former home based art school, Art Chamber.

 In 2022, Ong opened, Estuary, a pescatarian restaurant and oyster bar at Palais Renaissance at Orchard Road.

 Ong also has an events and marketing agency, DAGNC, and a construction business, ProGreen Systems.

 Personal life

 Ong had a short-lived marriage with his secondary schoolmate when he was 23.
 The marriage lasted only for months.

 Ong announced his engagement to actress Jaime Teo in July 2007 after dating her for two years and married her in September that year.
 A wedding ceremony was held in April 2008.
 They had their 1st child in April 2010.
 On 31 December 2016, Ong and Teo announced on Instagram that they had formalized their divorce in August, and that they are both now co-parenting their child Renee.

 Ong married for the third time on 2 February 2020 to art teacher, Fay Tan.
 In March 2021, Ong announced that he and Tan are expecting their first child.
 Ong also has a stepdaughter, Gretel, from Tan’s previous relationship.